sohumsikdar/Spotify-History-PlayList-Thingy/to-do.md

 # Spotify History Playlist

-1) Figure out the API
+1) Figure out the API - NEED TO FIGURE OAUTH
 2) Maintain a DB? or maybe just a CSV lmao
 3) update the DB at every play - BY TONIGHT
 4) for every month keep a frequency of played songs
 5) get the top 50 most played songs and make a playlist